UkiSamouki/shavit/README.md

 sudo npm install  --for necessary dependencies

-npm run watch  --to compile everything and to keep compiling when we update somthing
+npm run watch  --to compile everything and to keep compiling when we update something

  php artisan migrate   --to make tables